inet-framework/inet-showcases/wireless/handover/doc/index.rst

 started by the host's agent module, as it is set to active scanning.
-(In INET, an 802.11 interface consists of a MAC module, a management module that deals with management frames, and an agent module that initiates scanning, association, and other high level actions.)
+(In INET, an 802.11 interface consists of a MAC module, a management module that deals with management frames, and an agent module that initiates scanning, association, and other high-level actions.)

 During the scanning process, the host sends a Probe Request frame in each channel starting from channel 0, until it receives a Probe Response.
 As AP1 is on channel 2, the host sends out three Probe Requests before it gets a Probe Response.
-This is shown in the following packet log.
+This frame exchange is shown in the following packet log.

 .. figure:: scan.png